blold/help-center/docs/Exchange/open-migrate-account.md

 # Opening up an Account

-## Simple Steps
+## Steps to Open an Account

-### To open up an account on Nauticus exchange, please complete the following steps:
+To open up an account on Nauticus exchange, please complete the following steps:

 1 - Navigate to <https://nauticus.exchange/>